miso-lims/walkthroughs/0-original-walkthrough.md

 # 1. Logging In

-Much like the old Geospiza LIMS, you need to log in to MISO LIMS in order to make changes to any LIMS entities.
+You need to log in to MISO LIMS in order to make changes to any LIMS entities.
 Logging in lets us record any changes you make and also allows us to set appropriate permissions.

-If you were able to log in to Geospiza LIMS, you already have the correct permissions and can proceed to logging in.
-If you are a new user, you will need to contact <ithelpdesk@oicr.on.ca> so that they put you into the appropriate Active Directory group, `MISO_ROLE_INTERNAL`.
+If you are a new user, you will need to contact <ithelpdesk@oicr.on.ca> so that they can put you into the appropriate Active Directory group, `MISO_ROLE_INTERNAL`.

 1. Click on <a href="http://miso.gsi.oicr.on.ca"
 target="\_new" >http://miso.gsi.oicr.on.ca</a>.